 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Vision of God’s Work (2)

 As man sees it, God’s crucifixion had already concluded the work of God’s incarnation, redeemed all of mankind, and allowed Him to seize the key to Hades.
 Everyone thinks God’s work has been fully accomplished.
 In fact, from God’s perspective, only a small part of His work had been accomplished.
 All He had done was to redeem mankind; He had not conquered mankind, let alone changed man’s satanic countenance.
 That is why God says, “Although My incarnate flesh went through the pain of death, that was not the whole goal of My incarnation.
 Jesus is My beloved Son and was nailed to the cross for Me, but He did not exhaustively conclude My work.
 He only did a portion of it.”
 Thus God initiated the second round of plans to continue the work of the incarnation.
-God’s ultimate intention was to perfect and to gain all of the people rescued from Satan’s clutches, which was why God prepared, once again, to brave the danger of coming into the flesh.
+God’s ultimate intention was to perfect and to gain all of the people saved from Satan’s clutches, which was why God prepared, once again, to brave the danger of coming into the flesh.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Work and Entry (6)